fmhy/lemminator/README.md

 ## usage

-`pip install -r requirements.txt`, rename `credentials.py.example` and fill in details, then `python migrate.py` and tada!!
+- `pip install -r requirements.txt`
+- rename `credentials.py.example` and fill in details
+- `python migrate.py` and tada!!

+# why the name?
+because im funny (im not)

+# are you serious
+no

 Copyright (c) 2023 taskylizard.
 All Rights Reserved.